Lazy Cook’s Chile Relleno Casserole Cups

 I like to leave the stem as they often do in the authentic Mexican restaurants.
 But feel free to remove the stem if you like.

-In just minutes everything was ready to begin assembling my casserole.
+Once the peppers were de-seeded they’re ready to be stuffed.
+In just minutes everything was ready to begin assembling my chile relleno cups.
 A lazy-cook’s dream!

-I place my silicone jumbo-muffin pan on a cookie tray.
-This helps support the muffin pan while putting it into and taking it out of the oven.
+I place a silicone jumbo-muffin pan on a cookie tray.
+This helps support the muffin pan while moving it in & out of the oven.

-Then I add about a tablespoon on enchilada sauce into the bottom of each cup.
+Then I add about a tablespoon of enchilada sauce into the bottom of each cup.

 Now let’s assemble the chile relleno cups!
 I spread out a cleaned-out pepper into each muffin cup.